Blog Index

 For example, I recently used rlwrap with jdb, the Java debugger, and Ikarus, a Scheme compiler.

-The Cost of Exceptions of C++
+The Cost of Exceptions in C++

 Most people seem to have an opinion as to whether exceptions in C++ are slow or fast, but very few people have put any useful numbers out there.
 Here's a lower bound.